When autocomplete results are available use up and down arrows to review and enter to select.

 The following hot-button issues are top priorities as ICBA advocates common-sense reforms on behalf of community banks and the communities they serve.

-Download PDFBoth chambers of Congress have passed a resolution to overturn the CFPB rule on overdraft.
+Download PDFCongress has passed and the President has signed a resolution to overturn the CFPB rule on overdraft.
 The President is expected to sign the resolution into law.
 Repeal of the overdraft rule has been an ICBA priority.
 The CFPB rule would have capped fees at banks and credit unions with more than $10 billion in assets, thereby harming customers and businesses that rely on overdraft.

 On July 4th, the One Big Beautiful Bill Act was signed into law by the President.
 The new permanently extends provisions of the Tax Cuts and Jobs Act, including individual rates, the estate tax, and the Section 199A deduction for Subchapter S banks.
 A version of ACRE is included (a 25 percent deduction for loans secured by agricultural land).
 The new law includes additional pro-growth provisions and raises support prices for farm commodities.

-Legislation that would restrict credit reporting agencies from the sale of consumers’ contact information when they apply for a residential mortgage (“trigger leads”) has now passed both the House and Senate.
-Before the legislation can be signed into law, a minor difference between the House and Senate version must be resolved.
-The House bill requires a GAO report, while the Senate bill does not.
-ICBA is pressing Congress to finalize the legislation as soon as possible.
+Legislation that would restrict credit reporting agencies from the sale of consumers’ contact information when they apply for a residential mortgage (“trigger leads”) was signed into law on September 5th and becomes effective March 2026.
 Trigger leads compromise consumer privacy, create a flood of unwanted solicitations, and create consumer confusion.
+ICBA played a critical role in passing this legislation.

-ICBA continues to oppose the CFPB's 1071 rule—which requires lenders to collect and report personal data on small business credit applicants.
+ICBA continues to oppose the CFPB’s 1071 rule—which requires lenders to collect and report personal data on small business credit applicants.
 ICBA intervened in a suit against the CFPB for exceeding its statutory authority and acting arbitrarily and capriciously.
 On February 7, 2025, a U.S. Court of Appeals temporarily paused the rule and extended its compliance deadlines until further notice, as advocated by ICBA.
-In Congress, ICBA supports the "1071 Repeal to Protect Small Business Lending Act," (H.R.
-976/S. 557) sponsored by Rep. Roger Williams and Sen. John Kennedy.
-Short of full statutory repeal, the law would be significantly improved by House Financial Services Chairman French Hill's "Small LENDER Act" (H.R.
-941), which would reform 1071 so that fewer community banks must comply.
+In Congress, ICBA supports the “1071 Repeal to Protect Small Business Lending Act,” (H.R.
+976/S. 557)) sponsored by Rep. Roger Williams and Sen. John Kennedy.
+Short of full statutory repeal, the law would be significantly improved by House Financial Services Chairman French Hill’s “Small LENDER Act” (H.R.
+941), and Senator Katie Britt’s PROTECTED Act (S. 2352), which would reform 1071 so that fewer community banks must comply.

 ICBA has recommended six key principles for a new Farm Bill and several legislative priorities.
 These include ample funding for commodity programs, rural broadband, and crop insurance.
 ICBA advocates for higher USDA guaranteed loan limits and quicker USDA loan approvals.
 We oppose Farm Credit System expansions for “essential community facilities” (non-farm business lending), FCS home loans in towns of 10,000 in population, FCS-only exemptions from Section 1071, majority ownership of rural business investment corporations, and financing businesses that tangentially serve aquaculture.